dbucher1234/AI_molecular_generator/README.md

 ### 🔍 What’s Happening in Transfer Learning?

 1. **Starting from a Broad Prior**
    We begin with `reinvent.prior`, a model pretrained on millions of drug-like molecules (from public databases, e.g. ChEMBL, PubChem) (Loeffler et al., 2024).
-This “prior” knows general medicinal-chemistry grammar: how to stitch atoms into plausible, synthesizable small molecules.
+This “prior” knows general medicinal chemistry: how to stitch atoms into plausible, synthesizable small molecules.

 2. **Focusing on Antihistamines**
    Next, we fine-tune (transfer-learn) that prior using our custom `all_antihistamines.smi` dataset— extracted from PubChem.
 This biases the model toward the scaffolds, functional groups, and chemotypes characteristic of antihistamines.